Stopping habitat loss is the key to saving Canada’s endangered species

-Over the last two years, with support from the Government of Canada’s Natural Areas Conservation Program, NCC has documented over 20 new species of endangered wildlife on our properties.
+Over the last few years, with support from the Government of Canada’s Natural Heritage Conservation Program, NCC has documented over 20 new species of endangered wildlife on our properties.
 Some of these are found on new NCC properties.
 Some are the result of new information and discoveries, and additions from recent COSEWIC assessments.
 Some of the species new to NCC’s portfolio of Canada’s endangered wildlife that we help to protect include:

 Maritime ringlet (endangered)

 The entire range of this small butterfly is restricted to coastal marshes in northern New Brunswick and the southern coast of the Gaspé Peninsula in Quebec.
 NCC documented this globally rare and nationally endemic butterfly in 2016 on a property in the Southern Gulf of the St. Lawrence.

 Lark bunting (threatened)

 The global population of this grassland bird has declined by 98 per cent in the last 50 years due to habitat loss.
 When the species was assessed as threatened by COSEWIC in 2017, NCC had already protected over 30 properties in Alberta and Saskatchewan, including the Wideview Complex in Saskatchewan, that provide the shrinking prairie habitats it needs.